BA in English

 A senior research thesis is a core requirement for graduation.
 If you specialize in Professional creative writing, you will complete an internship during your final year.

 Regardless of their chosen emphasis, English majors can obtain a Teaching Diploma by taking six designated Education courses (18 credits), including EDU418 Practice Teaching.
-If the student chooses any from these six Education courses to satisfy part of the Core Curriculum requirement, he/she must take the equivalent number of courses/credits, in any field, to be awarded the Teaching Diploma.
+If you choose any from these six Education courses to satisfy part of the Core Curriculum requirement, you must take the equivalent number of courses/credits, in any field, to be awarded the Teaching Diploma.

 Major Core Requirements (24 credits)